The entire world of tax knowledge

 People with disabilities

-Disability allowance: Only digital applications from 2025
+Disability allowance: Only digital application from 2025

 The disability allowance can only be applied for electronically from the 2025 tax year.
 A paper copy of the assessment notice is no longer required – the data is either automatically transmitted or entered directly in the ELSTER portal.
-Read more in the article Disability allowance only electronically from 2025.
+Read more in the article Disability allowance only digital application from 2025.

 New brochure: Tax tips for people with disabilities

-Household savings for residential care increased
+Household savings in residential care increased

 Capital gains

-Saver's allowance remains at 1.000 / 2.000 Euro
+Saver's allowance still 1.000 / 2.000 Euro

 Advance flat rate for accumulating funds 2025

-For accumulating funds, an annual fictitious advance flat rate is taxed – regardless of the actual profit (§ 18 InvStG).
-For 2025, the base interest rate set by the Bundesbank is 2.56 %, resulting in an advance flat rate of 1.792 % of the fund value as of 01.01.2025.
+For accumulating funds, an annual notional advance flat rate is taxed – regardless of the actual profit (§ 18 InvStG).
+For 2025, the base rate set by the Bundesbank is 2.56 %, resulting in an advance flat rate of 1.792 % of the fund value as of 01.01.2025.
 Taxation only occurs if there is an actual increase in value and does not apply if there is a tax exemption order or losses.
 Further information can be found in the article Advance flat rate for accumulating funds – applicable in 2024 and 2025.

 Pensions: Taxation 2025

-For new pensioners from 2025, 84 % of the statutory pension is taxable.
+For new pensioners from 2025, 84% of the statutory pension is taxable.
 An income-related expenses allowance of 102 Euro is automatically deducted.
 Pensions remain fully taxable.
-The pension allowance for new pensioners will be reduced to 12.8 %, maximum 960 Euro, plus a decreasing supplement.
+The pension allowance for new pensioners will be reduced to 12.8%, maximum 960 Euro, plus a decreasing supplement.

 Tax certificate from the pension insurance